nswitanek/MLOps-ado-adb/src/workshop/documents/part_3.md

 ## Summary
 Your team wants to automate and orchestrate common tasks such as environment setup, training, testing using Azure Pipelines in Azure DevOps.
 To accomplish this, the following steps will be performed:
-- Use git for centralized version control to keep track of project code and to manage different feature development tracks and releases
+- Use git for centralized version control to keep track of project code and to manage different feature development tracks and releases.
-- Automate and orchestrate common tasks such as environment setup, training, testing by setting up a unit test workflow to run when code is updated in your branch
+- Automate and orchestrate common tasks such as data preparation, model training, and model evaluation by setting up a unit test workflow to run when code is updated in your feature development branch.

 ## Steps
 1. Move to your dev branch you created in step 1 if you are not already there.